Attorneys Chelsea M. Nowel And John E. Dubrule

 If you or a loved one are facing deportation, it is crucial to have an experienced deportation defense lawyer by your side.
 At Dubrule & Nowel, PLLC, our team has significant experience in providing immigration deportation defense in Tampa and throughout the United States.
 The details of each removal case are unique, so we invite you to contact us to explore your legal options with the guidance of a skilled removal defense law firm in Tampa.

-For a confidential legal consultation with a deportation defense attorney in Tampa, FL, reach out to Dubrule & Nowel, PLLC today.
-Call us at 813-595-0066 to discuss your situation and explore the best options for keeping you in the U.S. with your loved ones.
+For a confidential legal consultation with a deportation defense attorney in Tampa, Florida, reach out to Dubrule & Nowel, PLLC, today.
+Call us at 813-736-0043 to discuss your situation and explore the best options for keeping you in the U.S. with your loved ones.

 If a loved one has been detained due to an immigration or criminal issue, they may be transferred into ICE custody or placed under an “immigration hold” after their criminal release.
 This is understandably a frightening situation.
 It’s important to immediately seek legal help from both a criminal attorney and a deportation defense lawyer in Tampa, as each case can impact the other.